 - Make sure your baby’s skin is well covered with clothes.

 - Wear insect repellent.

-- Do not put insect repellent on your baby’s hands, as they may swallow the lotion if they suck their fingers.
+- Do not put insect repellent on your baby’s hands as they may swallow the lotion if they suck their fingers.
 Instead keep them in a pram covered with netting in areas where mosquitoes are a problem.

 - Use insect sprays or mosquito coils in your room.

 - Sleep under mosquito nets (both you and your baby).

 Both prescription and over-the-counter medications, including herbal medications, can be passed to your baby through your breastmilk.
 Generally the amounts are so small that taking the medications is usually okay when you are breastfeeding.
 Only take medications prescribed or recommended by your doctor who knows you are breastfeeding.

 If possible, take with you all the (safe) over-the-counter medications you think you may need during your trip.
 Remember that other countries may not have familiar brands, and what you assume to be a suitable substitute may not be a good thing to take while breastfeeding.